forestgeo/fgeo.biomass/README.md

 ### Calculate biomass

-Calculate biomass by evaluating each allometric equations using its corresponding `dbh`.
+Calculate biomass by evaluating each allometric equation using its corresponding `dbh`.

 ``` r